antoineallard/disparity-filter/README.md

 # Compute the 'alpha' value for each edge.
 dfil.compute_alpha(graph)

 # Find the optimal value for alpha.
-The dataframe used to find the optimal value for alpha is saves to `finding_optimal_alpha.csv.zip`.
+The dataframe used to find the optimal
+#   value for alpha is saved to `finding_optimal_alpha.csv.zip`.
 dfil.find_optimal_alpha(graph, save_optimal_alpha_data=True)

 # Plot the position of the optimal value for alpha.